control-center/serviced/acceptance/README.md

 The `ui` subdirectory contains UI functional tests which can be executed in a completely automated fashion using [Capybara](https://github.com/jnicklas/capybara) in a [Docker](http://www.docker.com) container.
+The `api` subdirectory contains a set of tests for v2 of the CC REST API.

 The tests may be run against Firefox, Chrome, or Poltergeist/Phantomjs.
 It also includes support for [screenshots](https://github.com/mattheworiordan/capybara-screenshot) of failed tests cases.